The Secretary of State was asked—

 I think the hon.
 Lady should recognise the huge progress that has been made, which is beyond what anyone would have expected 10 years ago when the Climate Change Act 2008 was passed.
 I commend her constituents for their contribution in respect of renewable power.
 However, as my right hon.
 Friend the Minister for Energy and Clean Growth has said, the right mechanism must be applied to the right technology.
 It is better to finance technologies in the early stages of development through innovation funding than to pretend that they can make a significant contribution to the grid.

-A renewables mix is hugely important in securing our long-term energy supply, so will the Secretary of State meet me to discuss some of the contradictory barriers in place for solar power, for example, because there are limited technologies that are able to bid for support through the contract for difference scheme?
+A renewables mix is hugely important in securing our long-term energy supply, so will the Secretary of State meet me to discuss some of the contradictory barriers in place for solar power, for example, because there are limited technologies that are able to bid for support through the contracts for difference scheme?

 I will indeed meet my hon.
 Friend, and I am sure that my right hon.
 Friend the Minister for Energy and Clean Growth will join that conversation.
 We have a good record in bringing on a range of new technologies and I am very happy to make sure there are no barriers to that.